-With the allure of third-party on the decline, Mike says that the focus is now shifting to first-party data: information that companies collect directly from customers.
+With the allure of third-party on the decline, the focus is now shifting to first-party data: information that companies collect directly from customers.

-As media suppliers like Google and Facebook dramatically change their ways, “You're not going to be able to rely on the after-action data like you could before,” Mike said.
+As media suppliers like Google and Facebook dramatically change their ways, you're not going to be able to rely on the after-action data like you could before.

 The solution is targeting specific customers and looking to them specifically to see how things are performing.

-According to Mike, personas aren’t just a marketing strategy.
-They are a measurement tool.
+Personas aren’t just a marketing strategy.
+They’re a measurement tool.

-“We can say okay, the Active Amy persona is the one that's coming to the site far more than the other two.
-And then the fourth one Energetic Erin is the one that comes the most,” Mike said.
+The Active Amy persona could be the one that's coming to the site far more often than the other two.
+And then the fourth one, Energetic Erin, is the one that comes the most.